jimmielovell/ruts/README.md

-# Ruse: Rust Session Management for Web Applications
+# Ruts: Rust Tower Session for HTTP Applications

-Ruse is a robust, flexible session management library for Rust web applications.
+Ruts is a robust, flexible session management library for Rust web applications.
 It provides a seamless way to handle user sessions in tower-based web frameworks, with a focus on security, performance, and ease of use.

 ## Features